Export Quality: A Theatrical Exploration Based on True Stories of Mail-Order Brides from the Philippines

 Directed by Sonoko Kawahara

-Performed by Myka Cue, Cat Grey, Jill Jose, and Arianne Recto.
+Featuring: Myka Cue, Cat Grey, Jill Jose, and Arianne Recto

 POST-SHOW DISCUSSIONS